capitan01R/comfyUI-Realtime-Lora/README.md

 No config files to edit, no command line.
 Just connect images and go.

 If this node saves you time or helps your workflow, consider [buying me a coffee](https://buymeacoffee.com/lorasandlenses).
-It's genuinely appreciated and helps me keep developing this as new models arrive and tech opportunities present themselves.
+Due to family circumstances I'm short on work right now, which is partly why I've had the time to build this.
+Donations are genuinely appreciated and help me keep developing this tool.

 ## Supported Models